mchengny/mchengny.github.io/index.md

 __The University of Hong Kong__  `Hong Kong, China (2018-2019) `

-- M.S. in Electrical and Electronic Engineering
+- M.E. in Electrical and Electronic Engineering

 __China Jiliang University__  `Hangzhou, China (2014 - 2018)`

-- M.E. in Measuring and Control Technologies and Instruments
+- B.E. in Measuring and Control Technologies and Instruments